kubernetes/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

   optional services that are needed.
 For example, if this feature depends on a cloud provider API, or upon an external software-defined storage or network control plane.
+  If the workload is running on a StatefulSet, it depends on the CSI driver.

   For each of these, fill in the following—thinking about running existing user workloads and creating new ones, as well as about cluster-level services (e.g. DNS):
-  - [Dependency name]
+  - [Dependency name] CSI driver
     - Usage description:
-      - Impact of its outage on the feature:
+      - Impact of its outage on the feature: If the CSI driver is not running, the pod cannot use the persistent volume any more so the workload will not be running properly.
       - Impact of its degraded performance or high-error rates on the feature:
+        Workload does not work properly if the CSI driver is down.

 ### Scalability